-So, if you exclusively feed your baby infant formula, you need coconut oil since coconut oil has considerable amount of medium-chain fatty acids (especially lauric acid) that are also present in breast milk.
+So, if you exclusively feed your baby infant formula, you need coconut oil since it houses considerable amount of medium-chain fatty acids (especially lauric acid) that are also naturally present in breast milk.
 Here are the 3-step guide to help your baby relieve constipation with the correct use of coconut oil.

-Virgin coconut oil is extremely rare in triggering allergic reaction (at least so far I have not heard of anyone suffering allergy from eating virgin coconut oil).
+Unless he or she is born allergic to coconut, virgin coconut oil should not trigger any allergy-like reactions on your baby (at least so far I have not heard of anyone suffering allergy from eating virgin coconut oil).

 Virgin coconut oil can be powerful in moving bowels.
 So, the first thing you need to do is to start with just half a teaspoon (NOT tablespoon) on your baby.

-Mix ½ teaspoon (2.5 ml) of virgin coconut oil in your baby's breakfast.
+Mix half a teaspoon (2.5 ml) of virgin coconut oil in your baby's breakfast.
 And make sure he or she drinks enough fluid as well because adequate fluid intake is still necessary for bowel stimulation.

 For the first 5 days, keep the maximum daily intake of virgin coconut oil at just 3 teaspoons, spreading throughout the day.
-Then on the 6th day if your baby looks fine with virgin coconut oil, up his or her intake by teaspoonful like this – instead of ½ teaspoon added to breakfast, make it 1 or 1½ teaspoon.
-Lunch will be 2 teaspoons and so on.
+Then on the 6th day if your baby looks fine with virgin coconut oil, up his or her intake by teaspoonful like this – instead of ½ teaspoon added to breakfast, make it one teaspoon.
+Lunch will be one or 2 teaspoons and so on.
 Maintain maximum daily intake of 6 teaspoons for another 5 days before you increase the amount again.

-There's no one standard dosage for all infants since each baby has a different body constitution and may react differently with virgin coconut oil.
+There's no one standard dosage for all infants since each baby has a different body constitution as they're developing and may react differently with virgin coconut oil.
 You just have to find and fine-tune the right dosage for your baby that will help him or her relieve constipation.

 Please bear in mind not to feed virgin coconut oil when your baby's stomach is empty.
-This is to prevent him or her from getting the runs too frequently and suffering from bad stomach cramp.
+Also, never attempt to feed him or her straight from the jar.
+Always mix coconut oil with food.
+This can help to prevent him or her from getting the runs too frequently and suffering from bad stomach cramp.

 This 3-step guide on constipation relief with coconut oil works for toddlers as well.